 In today’s era of the software-driven world, speed is the game.
-Every company wants to achieve prodigious levels of productivity, and in order to so, they need to be supersonic, which can be accomplished by managing their software inside out.
+Every company wants to achieve prodigious levels of productivity, and in order to do so, they need to be supersonic, which they can accomplish by managing their software inside out.
 Easy, isn’t it?

-While the former helps in making better and smart decisions about efficiently managing the software, the latter helps in creating robust software.
+While the former helps in making better and smarter decisions about efficiently managing the software, the latter helps in creating robust software.

 We’ll read more about them in detail further in the blog, so better get your coffee.

-Let’s have brief know-how of what ALM and SDLC basically are, and what really is the degree of difference between these two.
+Let’s have a brief know-how of what ALM and SDLC basically are and what really is the degree of difference between these two.

-Application Lifecycle Management or ALM is an integration of people, processes, and tools that manages the overall lifecycle of an application from inception to its getting obsolete.
-It includes maintenance, development and finally, it’s decommissioned.
+Application Lifecycle Management or ALM is an integration of people, processes, and tools that manages the overall lifecycle of an application from inception to its becoming obsolete.
+It includes maintenance, development, and finally, decommissioning.

 On the other hand, the Software development lifecycle or SDLC is a process or a set of procedures involved in the creation of high-quality software.